Skip to content

 Logistics

-The packaging of our products also creates its own emissions.
-The bags that protect the bags are made from cotton waste and help our products last longer.
-All other materials used in the packaging, such as cardboard boxes, product cards, care instructions and tissue paper, are mostly made from recycled materials.
-We only include the necessary protective materials and information in the packaging to minimize the emissions caused by them.
+The packaging involved with our products also creates its own emissions.
+Our dustbags are made from cotton waste, and they protect your items to last even longer.
+All other materials, such as cardboard boxes, product info & care cards and tissue paper involved with packaging are made from mostly recycled materials.
+We have also chosen to only include the necessary packaging and information to minimise wasted resources and emissions.

 We want to continue on the path of brutal honesty and instead of always trying to be right, we want to do the right thing for the environment.
 That means we are going to be open about things that are not perfect at the moment.
 Our goal is to create a circularity in our operations, where nothing is wasted, while minimizing the energy and resource use we use.
 This goal is directly related to how we develop our collections and practices; what materials and designs we choose or how we increase the durability and versatility of our products.